Your Professional High Frequency PCB Manufacturer in China

 ◆ Generally refers to high-frequency vibrations.
 For AC, hundreds of hertz or more, radio waves.

 Then, the frequency of several megahertz to several hundred megahertz. ⇔ low frequency

 ◆High frequency in wireless engineering

-However, when used in wireless communication,high frequency is 10kHz or more.
+However, when used in wireless communication, the high frequency is 10kHz or more.

-High-frequency boards, e.g. for wireless applications and data rates in the upper GHz range have special demands on the material used:
+High-frequency PCBs, e.g. for wireless applications and data rates in the upper GHz range have special demands on the material used: